 Trickle irrigation uses a system of hoses to drip small amounts of water directly onto soil.
 Today’s best systems typically use less than 1/10th of the water consumed by sprinklers irrigating the same area, without encouraging plant diseases caused by wet foliage.
 Perennial and annual flowerbeds as well as vegetable gardens are all ideal locations for trickle irrigation.
 As long as it’s practical to cultivate around trickle lines at the end of the season, you don’t even need to roll them up in the fall.

 All this is great, until you actually try to put a durable trickle system together.
 That’s when theory bows to reality.
 Clogged lines, unreliable fittings, and inappropriate water delivery rates were all glitches that plagued me at first.
+I’m past that now.

 The 1/2 hp submersible pump that powers my system (and home) is more than enough to take a half-acre patch of raspberry row from flower to ripe fruit without any rainfall at all.
 A safety system that shuts off the pump if the well runs dry is cheap insurance against pump burn out.
-That’s it to the left.
+One option is shown to the left.
 It senses a change in the current draw of the pump, then cuts the power to the pump for a preset amount of time so the well can recover.
 Also, a water timer is a great accessory to have.
 It maximizes output from a weak well by automatically controlling watering cycles around the clock.
-By automatically turning the water on for, say, one hour every 2 or 3 hours during the day, a trickle system can operate quite nicely from a weak well.
+By automatically turning the water on for, say, one hour every 2 or 3 hours during the day, a trickle irrigation system can operate quite nicely from a weak well.

 Fittings are an expensive and a surprisingly unreliable part of trickle irrigation hardware.
 That’s why you’ll want to use as few as possible.
 You’ll need to use tee fittings whenever you’ll be feeding water into a line mid-way along it’s length, and the kind that work best slip over top of the trickle line, staying put by friction.
 Just be sure to get fittings that match your line size exactly.
-There are several sizes in the industry that are only millimetres apart, and though they appear interchangeable they can (and usually do) blow off during use if they’re not the right kind.
+There are several sizes in the industry that are only millimetres apart, and though they appear interchangeable they can (and usually do) blow off during use if they’re not the right size.
 The hazard of fitting or pipe failure (and a subsequent dry well) is another reason to have a pump protection device in place.
 The best way to end a run of trickle line is with figure-8 fittings.
 It holds the end of the pipe in a folded position, stopping water very reliably.

 I still use sprinklers for occasional watering of small areas, and every time I do I’m reminded of the effectiveness of the trickle system that ensures juicy raspberries, strawberries and vegetables regardless of the vagaries of rain.
-It’s the most effective way to ethically use the precious freshwater resources we’ve got while also spreading growth, productivity and beauty around our homes and cottages.
+It’s the most effective way to ethically use the precious freshwater resources we’ve got while also spreading growth, productivity and beauty around homes and cottages.